 Full disclosure, I am a licensed physical therapist, but the following is purely for informational purposes.
 For formal guidance concerning your stand up paddleboard (SUP) biomechanics, you should enlist the help of a qualified professional.
-If you are experiencing pain associated with stand up paddleboarding, you should seek out the aid of a licensed and qualified medical professional for a diagnosis.
-Pain associated with an activity is often musculoskeletal but can signal something more nefarious.
+If you are experiencing pain associated with SUP, you should seek out the aid of a licensed and qualified medical professional for a diagnosis.
+Pain associated with a physical activity is often musculoskeletal but can signal something more nefarious.

 While modern SUP is seen through the lens of surfing and paddle-based sports, it has a long history dating back to well before these sports became popular.
 See the post and video below for more details.

 The 2019 paper by Schram and colleagues lists some of the non-scientific sources on optimal paddling techniques for SUP, both online as instructional videos and written guides.
 Anyone who wants to delve into the topic deeply should check out those sources.
 The following will be more of a general overview.
 And then, I will post more specific articles on shoulder, lower back, and hip biomechanics.